just-a-miner/moreepochs/README.md

 Claymore's logo:

  ******************************************************************
- *               MoreEpochs mod v2.2 by JustAMiner                *
+ *               MoreEpochs mod v2.4 by JustAMiner                *
  *                    justaminer@tutanota.com                     *
  *       https://bitcointalk.org/index.php?topic=5305046.0        *
  ******************************************************************

 and now the miner is able to work with DAG epochs up to 500.

-If you don't see this message, make sure you are using my original mod from my download link.
+If you don't see this message, make sure you are using my original archive from my download link.
 If it still doesn't work for you, contact me and I will try to help you.